GU-CLASP/GU-CLASP.github.io/content/pages/news/Seminar by Eleni Gregoromichelaki from University of Gothenburg/index.md

 ---
-title: "Seminar by Eleni Gregoromichelaki from University of Gothenburg"
+title: "Joint CLASP and Linguistics seminar by Eleni Gregoromichelaki from University of Gothenburg"
 date: 2020-11-16
 bannerImage: "meeting-311355_1280.png"
 ---
-Cordially welcome to a seminar by Eleni Gregoromichelaki from University of Gothenburg on Wednesday 2nd of December, at 13:15 online via Zoom.
+Cordially welcome to a a joint CLASP and Linguistics seminar by Eleni Gregoromichelaki from University of Gothenburg on Wednesday 2nd of December, at 13:15 online via Zoom.

 Title: "TBA".